 Typically, the monsoon season in Nepal last from June until early September.
 In fact, this month is not as wet as July/August, rain is still possible.
 The rainfall only for few days in the mid time of months.
 That may impact to the Lukla flight that runs from Kathmandu or Ramechhap.
 However, the rain stops virtually by end of the September.
 Due to the Global warming the weather of mountain has also big impact.

 Remember, trekking to Everest Base Camp is not a hot trip, so you don’t need any warm gear.
+Make sure you’ve reviewed the Everest Base Camp Trek Packing List so you don’t miss anything critical, especially for unpredictable mountain weather.
 While trekking to EBC every time of the year you need right warm & comfortable gear.
-The EBC trek in September is pleasant time to visit.
-Though, you may not encounter lot of tourist along the route in this time of the year.
 The normal temperatures fall below 0°C only in higher height above 4200 M or closer to Everest only at evening & morning.
 In September, the average low & high temperature of Tengboche is 5°C to 12°C.

 Everest Base Camp Trek Temperature in September